Logo

 Will house prices fall if interest rates rise?

-Often, when interest rates rise this can cause house prices to fall, especially when mortgage rates increase as this makes getting a mortgage mort expensive, which can push down demand.
+Often, when interest rates rise this can cause house prices to fall, especially when mortgage rates increase as this makes getting a mortgage more expensive, which can push down demand.
 When there is less demand for houses, this can cause house prices to drop.
 However, there’s no guarantee that this will happen.

 Should I buy a house now or wait for prices to fall?

-Whether you should buy a house now or wait for prices to fall all depends on you and your own situation.
+Whether you should buy a house now or wait for prices to fall depends on you and your own individual situation.
 If all this talk of falling house prices is making you want to buy a house as soon as possible, take a deep breath.
 Getting a house for £5,000 less than it was a few months ago might sound like a bargain, but it won’t be worth it if you end up buying a property you don’t like.

 You might like our guides Should I buy a house? and Is now a good time to buy a house?